T in the Park: 2000 festival

 This was held on Saturday 8 and Sunday 9 July 2000, with 50,000 people attending.
 It was Travis' first appearance, as an unsigned band closed the Main Stage.
 It was All Saints' last Scottish appearance.

 2001 festival

 T in the park 2001 was held between Saturday 7 and Sunday 8 July 2001, with approximately 50,000 people attending.

 2002 festival

 The 2002 event attracted approximately 50,000 people on both the Saturday and Sunday.

 2003 festival

 The 2003 event attracted approximately 55,000 people on both the Saturday and Sunday, with REM and Coldplay.

 2004 festival

 The 2004 edition attracted approximately 60,000 people on both the Saturday and Sunday.
 The two biggest stages being the Main Stage and the NME Stage, along with four tents which included the Slam Tent and the King Tut's Tent.

-Scottish television and radio presenter Dominik Diamond attended the festival, and was appropriately accredited so as to be able to access the exclusive hospitality section.

 2005 festival

 Tickets for the 2005 event sold out in record time, just four days after going on sale, five months in advance of the festival.
 The event saw around 69,000 people a day watching more than 170 bands over 10 stages.
 It was named best festival in that year's UK Festival Awards, beating the Glastonbury Festival for the first time.